Italy's former PM Berlusconi in hospital with heart problems - doctor | Politics

 The 84-year-old media tycoon underwent major heart surgery in 2016 and has also survived prostate cancer.
 Last September he was hospitalised after contracting coronavirus.
 He later told reporters that the virus had posed "the most dangerous challenge" of his life.

+Berlusconi has spent much of his time recuperating at his daughter Marina's house in Provence, southeast France.
+Shares in Mediaset, the broadcaster controlled by the Berlusconi family, jumped as much as 2.9% on Thursday after initial reports of his latest health scare.

+Traders cited speculation about potential ownership changes at the group if Berlusconi's condition worsened.
+Mediaset has been at the centre of a legal battle between Berlusconi's family holding Fininvest and its second-largest shareholder, French media giant Vivendi, over the past five years.

-Berlusconi remains the head of the opposition Forza Italia party.
+Berlusconi also remains head of the opposition Forza Italia party.
 His illness comes as Italy has been hit by political chaos after a junior coalition party quit the government, depriving it of a majority in parliament.
-Newspapers have speculated that some Forza Italia lawmakers might agree to help prop up the administration to prevent early elections.
+Newspapers have speculated that some Forza Italia lawmakers might agree to desert party ranks and help prop up Prime Minister Giuseppe Conte to prevent early elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)